PINOC from viggle.ai is an online single camera Video to Mocap application.

 My tests with this app so far have been quite positive.

 Here is an interesting test I did.
-The original footage has a lot of less than ideal properties: it was shot from a low angle, there is a lot of distortion.
-Also, it is almost a minute long and many services struggle with footage beyond 30 seconds.
-But PINOC handled it nicely.
+The original footage has a lot of less than ideal properties: it was shot from a low angle, and there is a lot of lens distortion.
+Also, it is almost a minute long and many similar services struggle with footage beyond 30 seconds.
+But PINOC handled it without a problem.

 The fall at the end also worked out well.
-I’ve tested this footage with many similar solutions and most usually struggle with that part.
+I’ve tested this exact footage with many similar solutions and most of them usually struggle with that part.

 Keep in mind that these results are not conclusive.
 Single camera mocap is a “guesstimation game” so some apps will work well on some videos and not so well on others.